tediousjs/node-mssql/README.md

 var config = {
     user: '...',
     password: '...',
-    server: 'localhost', // To connect to named instance use: 'localhost\\instance'
+    server: 'localhost', // Since 0.5.1 you can use 'localhost\\instance' to connect to named instance
     database: '...'
 }